I found a Sonicare toothbrush from 2012 with a brush sanitizer and charger base.

 The mechanical aspect of the brush is also a very intricate mechanical design.

 It functions by energizing a pair of electromagnets (at 15.5kHz) that literally rock a permanent magnet which is in turn connected through a small metal bar to the head.
 This oscillates up/down but with a small degree of lateral movement.
 The drive enclosure is has a welded case and inside are several pieces of metal and plastic that transmit the motion and confine the desired rotational freedom.

 Underneath the contact switch are 6 gold plated pads that are used to program the 8-bit Microchip PIC16F726 MCU.
 There are two MOSFET drivers connecting to the magnet coils and voltage regulators and some LED’s together with 22 circular test pads on the board.

 The PIC micro-controllers are very common but as usual could find very few die photo examples on-line.
 The die is not very large at 2.64mm x 2.03mm

-The technology used for this is I believe a 3 metal 0.25μm CMOS, large by todays standards but still pretty dense for an optical microscope.
-This is a focus stacked image from the corner of the Flash memory array taken with my 80x objective you can see the memory interconnection, but cannot make out the transistor cells.
+The technology used for this is I believe a 3 metal 0.25μm CMOS process.
+Large by todays standards but still pretty dense for an optical microscope.
+This is a focus stacked image from the corner of the Flash memory array taken with my 80x objective.
+You can see the memory interconnection, but cannot make out the transistor cells.